stqqrm/bex.vim/README.md

 ```

 ## Configuration
-Moving Bex header to top/bottom can be set.
+Moving Bex header to top/bottom can be set with:
 ```vim
 let g:bex_header_at_bottom = 1
 ```